-The coveted executive of the year award is given annually to one man or woman who has demonstrated consistent growth and success along with great contribution to humanity.
-This year Trademark Who’s Who has selected William J. Federer President of Americasearch Inc.
+The coveted executive of the year award is given annually to one woman who has demonstrated consistent growth and success along with great contribution to humanity.
+This year Trademark Women of Distinction has selected Sarah Kauss President of S’well.

 From spin class to board meetings, S’well water bottles are everywhere, which means sales are climbing.
 Revenues of the reusable stainless steel canteens, which claim to keep drinks icy cold for 24 hours, topped $100 million in 2016, up 10-fold from two years earlier when the company had just $10 million in revenue.

 The self-made woman behind the craze is Sarah Kauss, who says she set out to bring chic, reusable water bottles to the masses after realizing that the water bottle she toted around couldn’t keep up with her lifestyle – in terms of both her personal style and busy schedule.
 She told Forbes recently that she realized if she could build something better, she could convert the non-converters.
 “If I could convince an entirely new customer – a new segment of the market – to be interested,” says Kauss, “I thought that could be the big idea I’d been searching for.”

 So far, it seems to have worked.
 Kauss, 41, launched her first of now more than 200 designs in 2010, funded with $30,000 of her savings.
 Today, the bottles are sold in 65 countries in such stores as J. Crew, Nordstrom and Starbucks.
 She has turned down investors and still owns 100% of S’well.
 Her ownership of the fast-growing firm has created a fortune Forbes estimates at $180 million, making her an up-and-comer to watch for Forbes’ annual ranking of America’s Richest Self-Made Women.
 A spokeswoman for Kauss declined to comment and called the net worth figure “inaccurate.”